kaliiiiiiiiii/Selenium-Driverless/README.md

 ## Help

-Please feel free to open an issue or fork! \
+You found a bug?
+Feel free to open an issue:)
+You've got other questions or proposials? feel free to join the [Diriverless-Community](https://discord.com/invite/ze6EAkja) on **Discord** or open a discusion\
 Note: **please check the todo's below at first!**

 ## Todo's